hirre/api-in-a-box/README.md

 - ORM EF Core + PostgreSql backend along with concurrency detection
 - User registration and login
 - HTTPS (TLS)
+- Logging (file and console) with Serilog
-- and many more features...
+- and more features...